GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/western_blot.rst

     ===================================   ==========================   ==================================

 .. note::
-   BAL has also used 6-well plates to make cell lysate instead of 10cm dishes.
+   BAD has also used 6-well plates to make cell lysate instead of 10cm dishes.
 Volume of 1x lysis buffer is scaled by surface area, so 68uL of lysis buffer is required per 6-well.

 6. Tilt to coat bottom of dish, then incubate on ice for 5 minutes.
 7. Scrape cells with a cell scraper and transfer lysed solution to a small centrifuge tube.